ThePerfectStrangers/TechnicalDocumentation/README.md

 ![Full Band Stage Diagram](./Stage%20Diagram/Full%20Band/Stage%20Diagram.drawio.png)

 **Note:**  In a situation where the band is not in charge of the PA, the speakers on the left and right sides of the stage should be omitted from consideration.
-There will still need to be crowd mics included.
-If the PS provider already has crows mics set up, they can patch them in to 16 (Right) and 32 (Left) of the bands IEM mix.

 ## Input List

 This is a list of inputs needed by the band.
+It includes:
+  * The input description
-It includes the input description, type of equipment (such as microphone), if 48v Phantom Power is required, and other notes related to the input channel.
-Typically, 48V phantom power and gain control are managed on stage by the band's IEM mixing rig.
+  * Type of equipment (such as microphone)
+  * If 48V Phantom Power is required
+  * Other notes related to the input channel

+48V phantom power and gain control are managed on stage by the band's IEM mixing rig.
+A split is used to send a line-level signal to FOH.
+More information can be found below regarding the split.

 ### Full Band